 4tbsp chooped rosemary, 5 cloves chopped garlic, 1/4c red wine, 1 tbsp sea salt, 1 tbsp ground pepper

-For both, we chucked all the ingredients in the food processor and blended til they were chopped quite fine.
+1. For both, I chucked all the ingredients in the food processor and blended til they were chopped quite fine.

-Note: We used synthetic casings.
+Note: I used synthetic casings.
 The last time I made sausages, I used natural casings and let me tell you, they smell foul.
 You also have to soak them and then, like soggy yarn, pull apart what you need.
-However, having used synthetic, I would go back to natural casing next time.
-No matter which was we turned or how we twisted, these casings just kept unwinding.
-In the end, Steve was summoned to tie each sausage off as we twisted it.
-Annoying.

 Stuffing is fun and stressful all at once.
 You take a length of casing and put on on your stuffer attachment like pulling up your sweater sleeve.
 Then you tie of the end, prick it once to allow any air out, and turn the machine on.
 It can take a few sausages to build up your technique and get comfortable with letting them really fill up and not be loose and soft.

-We did a test sausage and grilled the patty of leftover meat.
-Our verdict?
-Delish!
-With this recipe, we would not boil the sausage first, as it was just juicy enough when grilled only.
+With this recipe, I would not boil the sausage first, as it was just juicy enough when grilled only.

 There you have it…sausages: not just for boys anymore.